MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-auto-attendant.md

 - **Announcement (Typed)** - Type in a message.
 Text you want the system to read.
 You can enter up to 1000 characters.
 The system plays the announcement, and then returns to the auto attendant menu.

 > [!NOTE]
 > When redirecting calls to a **Person in the organization**, that person must be voice enabled.
-See [Assign Teams add-on licenses to users](teams-add-on-licensing/assign-teams-add-on-licenses.md)
+For details on enabling voice, see [Assign Teams add-on licenses to users](teams-add-on-licensing/assign-teams-add-on-licenses.md).

 The steps to add an auto attendant are: